 On April 15, 2020, the compensation committee of the Board of Directors of the Company independently reviewed and approved entering into an employment agreement with the Executive Chairman of the Board, Duane Nash, MD, JD, MBA (the "Executive Chairman Agreement") and pursuant to such approval, on April 17, 2020, the Company and Dr. Nash entered into the Executive Chairman Agreement.
 The Executive Chairman Agreement establishes an "at will" employment relationship.
 On December 28, 2022, the Company and Dr. Nash entered into Addendum No. Four, which extended the term of employment from December 31, 2022 to December 31, 2023 with a base salary of \$30,250 per month.
-On October 17, 2023, Immunic, Inc. and Dr. Duane Nash entered into Addendum Number 5 to the Employment Executive Chairman Agreement dated April 17, 2020, as amended as of October 15, 2020, April 15, 2021, March 15, 2022, and December 28, 2022, to extend the term of Dr. Nash's employment as Executive Chairman of the Board of Directors of the Company to December 31, 2024.
-In connection with the Addendum Number 5, the Company increased Dr. Nash's monthly base salary to \$32,368 from \$30,250 (which includes the cash retainer payable for serving on the Company's Board or for acting as the Chairman of the Board).
-All other terms of the Executive Chairman Agreement remain the same.
+On October 17, 2023, Immunic, Inc. and Dr. Duane Nash entered into Addendum Number 5 to the Executive Chairman Agreement to extend the term of Dr. Nash's employment as Executive Chairman of the Board of Directors of the Company to December 31, 2024.
+In connection with Addendum Number 5, the Company increased Dr. Nash's monthly base salary to \$32,368 from \$30,250 (which includes the cash retainer payable for serving on the Company's Board or for acting as the Chairman of the Board).
+On August 29, 2024, Immunic, Inc. and Dr. Duane Nash entered into Addendum Number 6 to the Executive Chairman Agreement to extend the term of Dr. Nash's employment as Executive Chairman of the Board of Directors of the Company to December 31, 2025.
+In connection with Addendum Number 6, the Company increased Dr. Nash's monthly base salary to \$33,986 from \$32,368 (which includes the cash retainer payable for serving on the Company's Board or for acting as the Chairman of the Board) All other terms of the Executive Chairman Agreement remain the same.